jeffwang4321/MP3/README.md

 - Hosted: https://jeffwang4321.github.io/MP3/

-- Personalized web app to convert YouTube URLs to .mps files using https://github.com/matthew-asuncion/Fast-YouTube-to-MP3-Converter-API
+- Personalized web app to convert YouTube URLs to .mp3 files using https://github.com/matthew-asuncion/Fast-YouTube-to-MP3-Converter-API

 - Avoid ads and spam from other sites but but still has 1 popup ad from the API 😔